-SOLON, incorporated as a village in 1917 and as a city in 1961, operating under the mayor-council form of government.
-It is 18 miles from Cleveland in the southeast corner of Cuyahoga County and occupies 22 sq. mi.
+SOLON, incorporated as a village in 1917 and as a city on 5 Dec.
+1960, operating under the mayor-council form of government.
+It is 18 miles from Cleveland in the southeast corner of Cuyahoga County and occupies 21 sq. mi.
 Solon is bounded by Geauga County on the east, Summit County on the south, ORANGE, MORELAND HILLS, and BENTLEYVILLE on the north, and BEDFORD HTS., OAKWOOD, and GLENWILLOW on the west.

 The earliest white settlers in Solon Twp. arrived from Connecticut in 1820.
 The township was named after Lorenzo Solon Bull, son of Isaac Bull, one of these settlers.
 Swampland and drainage problems confronted the pioneers.
 Once the land was cleared and drained, corn and wheat became the staple crops (see AGRICULTURE).
 In addition, 5 cheese factories were built, creating a profitable dairy business (see BUSINESS, RETAIL).
 In 1850 the population was 1,034.
 RAILROADS contributed to Solon's growth; in 1857 the Cleveland-Youngstown section of the Cleveland & Mahoning Railroad opened through the village.
 The main road was SOM Center Rd., so named because it passed through Solon, Orange, and Mayfield townships.
 The first INDUSTRY to locate in Solon was the Bready Cultimotor tractor company (1929).